petrkohut/dotfiles/README.md

 ```shell
 curl -sSL https://raw.githubusercontent.com/PetrKohut/dotfiles/master/install.sh | bash
 ```
-CAUTION: Your current local dotfiles will be replaced by new ones !
+CAUTION: Your current local dotfiles will be replaced by these new ones !